Home » Oncology and Palliative Care Massage

 Massage therapy is considered safe for palliative care.
 Within the terms of scope of practice, it offers neither cure nor treatment of a specific disease or ailment.
 Our massage therapists strive to alleviate, through the use of appropriate touch, symptoms like muscle ache and joint pain.
 Massage therapy improves circulation of blood and lymph, provides stress reduction and helps to quiet the sympathetic nervous system, while stimulating the parasympathetic system and encouraging the body to relax.

-Our therapists Julianne and Rachel at our Massey clinic have received training in Oncology Massage, we recognise at Top Notch that this in an important skill set to offer our clients.
+Our therapists Rachel and Georgia at our Massey clinic have received training in Oncology Massage, we recognise at Top Notch that this in an important skill set to offer our clients.
 We are also providers of Sweet Louise.

 Massage for Medically Frail or Terminally Ill Clients